DeshyDan/Pay-and-Connect-Plus/README.md

 ### Transition to the New Solution

-To continue viewing my solution, please visit the [Comming soon](https://github.com/DeshyDan) for the latest updates and documentation.
+To continue viewing my solution, please visit the [Pay and connect plus plus]([https://github.com/DeshyDan](https://github.com/DeshyDan/Pay-and-Connect-Plus-Plus)/) for the latest updates and documentation.

 ## Deprecated Notice